-B. Obtain a listing of bonds/notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
-Randomly select one bond/note, inspect debt covenants, obtain supporting documentation for the reserve balance and payments, and agree actual reserve balances and payments to those required by debt covenants.

-Performance: Inquired of management regarding a listing of bonds/notes outstanding at the end of the fiscal period, none were noted.
+- B. Obtain a listing of bonds/notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
+Randomly select one bond/note, inspect debt covenants, obtain supporting documentation for the reserve balance and payments, and agree actual reserve balances and payments to those required by debt covenants. - Performance: Obtained the listing of bonds/notes outstanding at the end of the fiscal period from management and management's representation that the listing is complete.
+We selected one bond, inspected debt covenants, obtained supporting documentation for the reserve balances and payments, and agreed revenue balances and payments to debt covenants.